pushcx/lockrun/README.markdown

 History
 =======

- * 2010/10/04 - added idempotency to allow run lock contention to be treated as a no-op
+ * 2010/10/04 - added idempotency to allow run lock contention to be treated as a no-op (Mike Cerna, Groupon)
  * 2009/06/25 — added lockf() support for Solaris 10 (thanks to Michal Bella)
  * 2009/03/09 — Tracked on GitHub by Peter Harkins.
  * 2006/06/03 — initial release by Stephen J. Friedl. <http://unixwiz.net/archives/2006/06/new_tool_lockru.html>